stevenrskelton/stevenrskelton.github.io/_posts/2024-04-16-job-queue-management-zio-scope.md

 #### scala.collection.mutable.LinkedHashSet

 The Scala implementation of LinkedHashSet is a mutable implementation, however it has a dynamically computed hashCode.
-This will allow it to function correctly within a Ref, but will incur a performance overhead during any writes.
+This will allow it to function correctly within a Ref under certain conditions.
+By incurring a performance overhead during all writes it will allow the `AtomicReference.compareAndSet` method to work correctly.

 ```scala
 override def hashCode: Int = {